zeeket/hytky/README.md

 To push a new image, `git tag` a commit on the main branch with a semantic version number (for example `v1.0.0`).
 Latest image should get picked up by [Watchtower](https://containrrr.dev/watchtower/).

+### Continuous Integration

+- To run the tests, use `make test`.
+- To run the linter check, use `make lint`.
+- To run the code style check, use `make prettier`.

 ## TODO

 - Allow image submissions to posts and store them in minio (S3).